 Durham Symposia 2018

 There will be three LMS-EPSRC Durham Symposia held in 2017 and further information can be accessed using the link below:

-The Call for Proposals for Durham Symposia in 2018 are now open and the deadline to receive proposals is 10 April 2017.
+The Call for Proposals for Durham Symposia in 2018 is now closed.
+A Call for Proposals for Durham Symposia in 2019 will open later in 2017.
 Informal queries may be sent to the Durham Representative, Dirk Schuetz (email@example.com) and to the Grants Team (Grants@lms.ac.uk).

 Proposals for future Durham Symposia.